top of page

 Clinic Setting at ALF- Initial Visit $65, Subsequent Visits range $50-$55*

-We prefer a group of 12 residents, but we do understand that cannot always be arranged, but we may be able to work something out.
+We prefer a group of 12 residents, but we do understand that cannot always be arranged.
 Pricing will be provided upon request.

 Our recommendation for visit frequency:

-• We prefer site visits are between the hours of 8 am-3 pm, and can accommodate one or more visits per month.
-This will allow flexibility for your residents.
-Typically the visits occur Monday thru Friday, although during holiday weeks, or to cover vacations, weekend visits could be scheduled.
+• Visits are scheduled between the hours of 8 am-3 pm, Monday thru Friday, although during holiday weeks, or to cover vacations, weekend visits could be scheduled.

 • Please note that the frequency of visits to your facility will also depend on your census, needs, and interest of your residents.

 • Payments by the individual clients may be made via cash, check, or credit card.
-Arrangements can be made for family members to be sent an invoice so that they can pay with a check or via the website with a cc.
-Payment is due at time of service unless other arrangements have been made.
-If individual payments are not made within 7 days of invoice, prepayments may be required in the future.
+Arrangements can be made for family members to be sent an invoice so that they can pay with a check or via the website with a credit card.
+Payment is due at time of service.

 We also offer a contracted rate billed to the facility, if this is something your facility would like to offer to its' residents.
 If you are interested in this option...please inquire.